HKornchanok/ChangeSolver-DP-BFS/README.md

 #### Frobenius Coin Problem

-For our coin system [11, 7, 5, 1], the Frobenius number is 10, meaning any amount larger than 10 can be represented using our coin denominations.
-This mathematical property allows us to use simplified approaches for larger amounts.
+For the coin system [11, 7, 5, 1], the greatest common divisor (gcd) is 1, ensuring that any non-negative amount can be represented.
+The algorithm leverages this property to guarantee solutions for all valid inputs.
+For large amounts, it uses the fact that the minimum number of coins approximates ⌊amount/largestCoin⌋ + min_coins(amount % largestCoin).

 ```
 F(11,7,5,1) = 1*11 - 1 = 10